 The Ordinary Buffet + Copper Peptides 1%

-This special cormulation combines a wide range of researched technologies to address several indications of aging at the same time.
+This special formulation combines a wide range of research the best anti-aging products to address several indications of aging at the same time.

 The technologies are GHK-Cu (Copper Tripeptide-1) direct Copper Peptides, MatrixylTM 3000 peptide complex (with palmitoyl tetrapeptide-7), MatrixylTM synthe’6TM peptide complex (with palmitoyl tripeptide-38), SYNTM-AKE peptide complex (with dipeptide diaminobutyroyl benzylamide diacetate), ARGIRELOX.